UtherII/utherii.github.io/README.md

  - I would like to name it Rusty instead of Rust in mdBook to avoid confusion with the language name.
 It may seem it is some kind of official theme.
 ### Questions:
  - Is there a limit to the number of themes we want to support ?
- - Since the number of themes increase, should we use to a dropdown instead of many radio buttons to select the theme ?
+ - Since the number of themes increase, should we resort on a dropdown instead of many radio buttons to select the theme ?
+If we do, we might style every line of the dropdown with the matching theme.
  - Should we support other themes from mdbook too ?
 They seem less interesting to me since there are already two dark themes.
  - Do we need an authorization from mdbook author(s) ?
 ### What's in the prototype:
- - The prototype support all themes from mdbook.
+ - The prototype is based on the theme from mdbook instead of the ones from rustdoc because rustdoc was not using css variables when it was initiated.
 The Rust theme is used by default.

 ## Searchbar on the sidebar
 ### What:
- - Move the searchbar, the gear button and the help button to the sidebar.
+ - Move the searchbar, the gear button and the help button to a fixed area at the top of the sidebar.
 ### Why:
- - Make them easier to reach, since most people don't learn keyboard shortcut.
+ - Make them easier to reach from everywhere in the documentation, since most people don't learn keyboard shortcut.
  - The search bar does not need to be so large.
  - Keep all the features with a general scope in the sidebar.
 ### Question: